Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

 deploying a second instance, or you might deploy dedicated compute resources for high-volume customers while having low-volume customers share the same set of compute resources.

-It's also important to understand that elasticity, loose coupling, eventual consistency, and partitioning are all interrelated:
-* Loosely coupling your components implies you need eventual consistency between those components.
-* Elasticity is easier to achieve when your systems are loosely coupled.
-* Asynchronous communication is used to achieve loose coupling, and this imnplies eventual consistency while enabling elastic scaling.
-* Partitioning allows you to make use of elastic scaling to quickly scale horizontally.

 > **[prev]** | **[home]**  | **[next]**

 [prev]:./requirements.md